jakob-forstmann/sentiment-analysis-of-youtube-comments/README.md

 - Jonathan Alexander Hirsch, ww251@stud.uni-heidelberg.de
 - Jakob Forstmann, jakob.forstmann@stud.uni-heidelberg.de

+## project structure:
+- web-application contains the code for the webinterface.
+This includes the code used for fetching the youtube comments and the classification of the youtube comments
+-  module_preparation contains the code for the training of our model with the youtube comments.
+Furthermore it includes the code for loading the dataset and for storing and loading the datasets into elastic search
+- data contains our results of our experiments as well as the used plots.
+- experiments has its own [README](/experiments/Training.md) where you can find more information.

+## How to setup the webinterface

+## train our model using the already created youtube comments dataset:
+Since the dataset is stored in elasticsearch you will need an running elastic search instance on your machine.
+Furthermore you will need to create a file `credentials.py` in the folder module_preparation containg your elastic search user name and password.
+After everthing is set up you can follow these steps to train our model:

+1) install the neccessary requirements using the requirements.txt in the folder modul_preparation

+2) execute the file `modul_preparation/train.py` with the desired desired dataset.

+## Project Milestone 12/12/2022
 ## utilzed libraries:
 - <a herf="https://pandas.pydata.org/">Pandas</a> used to clean up the data
 	## processing libraries: